Lopez v. Seccombe: Segregation

 Discrimination against Mexicans at public facilities prompted some individuals to reject being treated as second-class citizens.
 One example was when a Mexican couple wanted to be seated in the center section of a movie theater but were asked to move, simply because they were Mexican.
 They were given the option to sit at the very front, side aisles, or the balcony.
 When the male Mexican American offered to pay the difference for the better seats, he was denied.
 Many businesses displayed "Whites only" signs, excluding both Mexicans and other races and ethnicities.

 Latinos were also forced to attend "Mexican schools" established in California cities at the time.
 Mexican Americans were not allowed to attend schools in their district if those schools were designated for white students.
 They often had to travel longer distances to attend Mexican schools.
 Many white education leaders argued that they were separated because Mexicans had to be taught in Spanish, but many viewed the prohibition on attending Anglo schools as unconstitutional.

 At public swimming pools, Mexican Americans were allowed to swim only on one day out of the week, the day before the pool was scheduled to be cleaned.
 During the 1940s, there were publicized cases about swimming pools in communities such as Riverside, Colton, and San Bernardino.
 Riverside agreed to desegregate after being confronted by Mexican-American leaders.
 In San Bernardino and Colton, community leaders suggested that Mexicans swim in their own neighborhood pools, but the only pools in the Mexican neighborhoods were private pools.

+3 years prior to Seccombe, multiple plaintiffs filed suit against the City of Pomona in October 1941 in the case of Martinez et al v.
+City of Pomona, et al.